 As the passenger in a vehicle, you may be sitting back and enjoying the ride.
 Because you are not driving, you do not have to fully focus on the road.
 Instead, you can play a game on your smartphone, watch the scenery, or take a nap.

 Because you are not focused on the road, you may not see an accident coming.
-Suddenly, you are jolted in your seat, and you may be unsure exactly what has happened.
+Suddenly, you are jolted in your seat, and you may be unsure exactly what just happened.

 Other times, you may be fully focused on the road, and you can see the accident coming.
 Either way, you should do a few things after the accident.